sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

-# Introduction to REST Builder
+# Producing APIs with REST Builder

-Creating new API endpoints for your applications may be essential to effectively integrate with Liferay DXP.
-REST Builder is a tool that can help you generate these APIs quickly and effectively.
+REST Builder is a code generation tool that makes it easy for you to take your local APIs and make them available on the web.
 It uses the [OpenAPI Specification](https://www.openapis.org/) to generate REST and [GraphQL](https://graphql.org/) APIs.

-## What is REST Builder?

-REST Builder is a code generation tool that uses the configuration you define in a `rest-config.yaml` and `rest-openapi.yaml` file to generate most of the code necessary for your API to work all at once.
-You configure the names and folders to generate the code in, and REST Builder generates all of the necessary files.
-The only thing you need to add from there is your implementation logic.
+REST Builder uses the configuration you define in `rest-config.yaml` and `rest-openapi.yaml` files to generate most of the code necessary for your API to work all at once.
+You configure class names and where to put the code, and REST Builder generates all of the necessary files.
+Then you add your implementation logic.

-REST Builder is run using the Gradle task `buildREST` from your `impl` module in a Liferay workspace.
-Run this command to generate all of the scaffolding code, interfaces, and even the resource classes for you to add your implementation logic to.
+You run REST Builder using the Gradle task `buildREST` from your `impl` module in a Liferay workspace.
+Once configured, it generates all the scaffolding code, interfaces, and even resource classes ready for implementation.

-In general, you can use the `@generated` annotation above the class name in each Java file to distinguish whether it is a file you should add your own logic to, or if it will be re-generated the next time REST Builder runs.
-If the annotation is not present, then the file is meant for you to add your own code to and will not be overwritten.
+In general, you can use the `@generated` annotation above the class name in each Java file to distinguish whether it's something you've modified, or if it should be re-generated the next time REST Builder runs.
+If the annotation is not present, the file is meant for you to add your own code to and is not overwritten.

 ## Generated Code Structure

-REST Builder generates several packages of code for you, so that you can focus on just your implementation class.
-However, you must start by creating the locations for each of your modules.
-In a conventional Liferay workspace, you only need to create the folders for each module and each of their `bnd.bnd` and `build.gradle` files.
+REST Builder generates the boilerplate, so you can focus on just your implementation class.
+However, you must start by defining the locations for each of your modules.
+In a conventional Liferay workspace, create the folders for each module and each of their `bnd.bnd` and `build.gradle` files.

-After you create the initial configuration for your modules,  and the [REST Builder configuration files](#adding-your-api-configurations) (`rest-config.yaml` and `rest-openapi.yaml`), then running REST Builder generates the following structure:
+After you create the initial configuration for your modules and the [REST Builder configuration files](#adding-your-api-configurations) (`rest-config.yaml` and `rest-openapi.yaml`), running REST Builder generates the following API structure:

 ```
 api root